DebbyNiola/Understanding-the-psychological-effects-of-COVID-19/README.md

 ## Data Sourcing
 Our data was downloaded as a .csv file from Kaggle.
 It’s a data collected in 2020 to help understand people’s opinion of the lockdown.
 It was collected using Google forms.

-For the data source link
+For the original data file
 [Click here](https://www.kaggle.com/datasets/hemanthhari/psycological-effects-of-covid)

 Metadata (this contains the definition of each column content) as posted by Hemanth Harikrishnan on Kaggle.